mikerowehl/ai-samples/README.md

 * [supervisor sample](supervisor) - the base example from the langgraph supervisor module
 * [simple react agent](simple-agent) - take the web search part of the supervisor example and make it work with qwen
+* [tool prompt](tool-prompt) - change the prompt to force models to use the tool correctly